 - Kosher salt and freshly ground black pepper

 - Finely chopped fresh chives and oyster crackers, for garnish

 - Split uncooked lobster tails lengthwise with sharp kitchen shears.
 Remove meat, chop into bite sized pieces and set aside, reserve shells.

 - Melt the butter in a large stockpot over medium heat.
 Add reserved lobster shells, celery, carrots, leeks, lemon thyme, bay leaf and tomato paste, stirring to incorporate tomato paste well.
 Continue to cook about another 10 minutes until lobster shells are bright red and the vegetables are starting to soften.

 - Simmer, uncovered, for an hour to allow the soup to reduce and for flavors to meld.
-Strain the soup (a high-quality chinois works best), discarding the solids and returning the soup to the pot.
+Strain the soup into another pot (a high-quality chinois works best), discarding the solids and returning the soup to the pot.
 Season well with kosher salt and freshly ground black pepper, to taste.

 - Return the bisque to a simmer.
-Add the chopped lobster meat and cook for 4-5 minutes until meat is cooked through (time depends on how big your lobster pieces are).
-Warm your soup bowls (I just use my microwave for this), ladle in your soup and garnish with chives and oyster crackers seasoned with Old Bay.
-Serve immediately.
+Add the chopped uncoooked lobster meat and cook for 4-5 minutes until meat is cooked through (time depends on how big your lobster pieces are).
+Garnish and serve.